SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 29 February 2024 - New feature - Admin - Added organization keys [ID_38944]

-It is now possible for a user to create DCP keys on organization level.
+In the Admin app, you can now create DCP keys on organization level.

 #### 21 February 2024 - Fix - Improved catalog search performance [ID_38865]